AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Namely, multiple histories (both compatible and incompatible) can be merged into a single, consistent history -- a feature which eliminates stale blocks and thwarts attacks like an empty-block DoS.
 UT's simplex-chains must be block-DAGs to remain functional and avoid such DoS attacks.

-\textbf{Note:} often the motivation for using a block-DAG instead of a block-tree is to increase the block frequency.
+\textbf{Note:} often, the motivation for using a block-DAG -- instead of a block-tree -- is to increase the block frequency.
-Since block-DAGs can reference multiple previous blocks, the stale-rate can approach (or reach) 0.
+Since block-DAGs can reference multiple parent blocks, the stale-rate can theoretically approach (or reach) 0.
-Increasing the block frequency is counter-productive in UT, though, since UT is sensitive to the size and number of headers that are produced (see \autoref{sec:impact-of-header-size}).
+In UT, increasing the block frequency eventually becomes counter-productive, though, since UT is sensitive to the size and number of headers that are produced (see \autoref{sec:impact-of-header-size}).
 In UT, the purpose of using block-DAGs is to thwart certain attacks, not to increase the block frequency.
-The intention is for UT simplex-chains to use fairly typical block frequencies (e.g., 15s) -- possibly decreasing those frequencies over time to increase capacity.
+The intention is for UT simplex-chains to use fairly typical block frequencies (e.g., 1 block per 15 s) -- possibly decreasing those frequencies over time to increase capacity.
-Slower block frequencies also decrease incidence of multiple parents (each parent typically increases the header size by 32 bytes).
+Slower block frequencies also decrease the incidence of multiple parents -- this matters because each parent typically increases the header size by 32 bytes.

 Some basic block-dag segments are shown in \autoref{fig:dag-simple-segments}.